asifm/bangla_spellchecker/README.md

 ## Plans

 - Improved dictionaries
+    - Stemming support (so that inflected words are correctly identified)
     - Better suggestions for frequently misspelt words
     - Following a standard set of rules
 - Chrome extension